The Difference Between Veterinary Food Therapy and Regular Pet Food

-But first, I want to give you some insight on a better way to feed your pet, and it all has to do with a philosophy.
+But first, I want to give you some insight into a better way to feed your pet, and it all has to do with philosophy.

 Roughly 3,500 years ago, through a relentless observation of nature, ancient Chinese scholars discovered the power of food energetics and food combinations in determining health.